-7.2 Case 2.
-There is a high risk of losing the school before being abeam

-- 1. The crew member who sees the animals first shall communicate it to the others, pointing out that there is a high risk of losing the animals.
+1. The crew member who sees the animals first shall communicate it to the others, pointing out that there is a high risk of losing the animals.
 The SS on the opposite side from where the animals are detected shall fill out the number, date, hour, event (F) lat and lon.
 The pilot shall notify when leaving the transect (please note that you are leaving the transect before sighting is abeam).
-When the aircraft leaves the transect the SS shall write in event (LE) and record time, lat, lon. - 2.
-While the aircraft maintains the course towards the animals, the SS shall fill out observer, cue and species.
-If the school has been detected by the PS, the SS shall fill out school size and weight values estimated by the PS.
-In the case where the school has been detected by another crew member, the SS shall note both estimates, from the pilot or the other SS plus the PS.
-The SS on the same side shall be in charge of taking photos. - 3.
-When arriving just over the school, the pilot shall notify the SS who will again note time, event (C), lat and lon.
+If is possible to measure the angle before leaving the transect, notice that it was taken before being abeam by writing "N" in column Abeam.
+When the aircraft leaves the transect the SS shall write in event (LE) and record time, lat, lon.

+2. While the aircraft maintains the course towards the animals, the SS shall fill out observer, cue and species.

+3. When starting the circles, the pilot shall notify the SS who will again note time, event (C), lat and lon.
 This position shall correspond to the limit of the circle so the position of the sighting shall be calculated after the survey with GIS tools.
-Circles must always be clockwise; therefore the PS will have the best view of the school.
-The PS shall look at the school for improved estimates and the SS on the same side can take better photos. - 4.
-After 1 or 3 circles (depending on the difficulty of the estimate), the aircraft shall come back to the point where it left the transect.
-During this short period, the SS ensures that all data have been properly recorded. - 5.
-The pilot shall manoeuvre as shown in Figure 8 and shall notify the SS when that point is reached.
+Circles must always be clockwise; therefore, the PS will have the best view of the school.

+It is MANDATORY always to record both estimates by the PS and the SS independently.
+In the case where the school has been detected by another crew member, SS shall note both separate estimates (from the pilot or the other SS plus the PS).
+The PS shall look at the school for improved estimates and the SS on the same side can take better photos.

+4. After 1 or 3 circles (depending on the difficulty of the estimate), the aircraft shall come back to the point where it left the transect.
+During this short period, the SS ensures that all data have been properly recorded.

+5. The pilot shall manoeuvre as shown in Figure 8 and shall notify the SS when the aircraft returns to the transect is reached.
 SS will note hour, event (RE), lat and lon.